SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 The manifest contains:

 * The name of the trigger/action
-* A unique uuid
+* A unique UUID
 * A description
-* The docker parameters that will be specified when running the trigger/action
+* The Docker parameters that will be specified when running the trigger/action
   * It allows to execute the appropriate action/trigger in a module that may have many of them
 * The arguments expected to run
     * Additionally to those arguments, the trigger/action will also have access to the configuration of the module